vidhu-m/BDD-RestAssured/README.md

 ## Getting Started

 This is an example of how we can set the project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+These things are needed to use the software and how to install them.

 * Java:
   The latest or supported Java version need to be installed in the system.